 It is well known throughout South Asia that some of the best mishti comes from Bangladesh as the people have been mastering the art of making these desserts for many years.

-Some popular Bangladeshi mishti includes:
+Some popular Bangladeshi mishti include:

-The climate of Bangladesh is ideal for many sorts of food production but the country remains to be one of the poorest in the world; it is interesting to think what could be achieved in such a country if a sufficient amount of funds were to be invested and it was allowed to thrive.
+The climate of Bangladesh is ideal for many sorts of food production but the country remains one of the poorest in the world; it is interesting to think what could be achieved in such a country if a sufficient amount of funds were to be invested and it was allowed to thrive.

 Poultry farming in Bangladesh is very popular and everything from chickens and ducks to turkeys and geese are kept in farms across the country.
 In some places, even emus and ostriches are kept and their popularity as farm animals in Bangladesh is increasing over time.